 Liberty, Freedom, and Her Right Foot: A New Children’s Book by Dave Eggers

-The Statue of Liberty is more than just a tourist destination or picture on a postcard to Pulitzer Prize-winning author Dave Eggers.
+The Statue of Liberty is more than just a tourist destination or picture on a postcard to bestselling author (and Pulitzer Prize finalist) Dave Eggers.
 For his second children’s book, Dave Eggers has written about the iconic lady and what she stands for.
 Literally.

 Her Right Foot is a fascinating, fun take on nonfiction; uniquely American in its frank tone and honest look at the literal foundation of our country, Dave Eggers and Shawn Harris investigate a seemingly small trait of America’s most emblematic statue.
 What they find is about more than history, more than art—they find the powerful message of acceptance that is essential to an entire country’s creation.